sindresorhus/clear-module/readme.md

 Type: `object`

+Options

 ##### options.filter

-Optional callback to filter with, must return false to not clear.
-Passes in the full path to the module.
-Will not process child modules of modules that are filtered out.

-Use case: This allows you to prevent specific submodules from being unloaded, you may need to do this if modules are shared between always running code, and modules that are loaded/unloaded.

-`clearModule('./my-module', { filter: name => !name.match(/aws-sdk/) })` would prevent the aws-sdk from being cleared
+Optional filter function, function should return false to prevent the module from being removed from cache.

+Use case: To prevent any module in node_modules from being uncached.

-`clearModule('./my-module', { filter: name => !name.match(/node_modules/) })` would prevent all node_modules from being cleared
+`clearModule('./my-module', { filter: name => !name.match(/node_modules/) })`

-Note: not the same as the match function, as the match function still clears all children of the match.

 ### clearModule.all()